 RELATED: Best Greige Paint Colors

 Remember not to get too overwhelmed by the prospect of transforming your 90s home.
 A few small upgrades here and there can give your space a whole new look.
-And sometimes, when you can make a big impact with just a little bit of work, the rest of the to-do list doesn’t seem so bad (or unattainable) after all.
+And sometimes, when you can make a big impact with just a little bit of work when you update cabinet hardware and finishes , the rest of the to-do list doesn’t seem so bad (or unattainable) after all.

 By Megan Johansson, Contributor to Carla Bast Design